arssher/pgtpch/readme.txt

-Simple scripts to run TPC-H benchmarks.
-Largely based on https://github.com/2ndQuadrant/pg-tpch
+Simple scripts to run TPC-H benchmarks on PostgreSQL.
+Largely based on
+https://github.com/2ndQuadrant/pg-tpch

 How to use it: